0darkpriest0/clonescriptui/README.md

 ## Configuration File: clone.json
 ## Folder: init_script_dir
 ```
+connect_drone.bash:
+    used to connect to the drone on the same network via ssh and launch init_script_bash
+init_script.bash:
-init_script.bash generate or modify a catkin workspace named ros_catkin_ws in the same folder
+    generate or modify a catkin workspace named ros_catkin_ws in the same folder
-It clone all the repository specified and build only the packages specified in clone.json
+    clone all the repository specified and build only the packages specified in clone.json
 ```
 ## Example
 ```